khaledsoudy-1/weather-app-scraper/README.md

 ## 📦 Dependencies

 This project's dependencies are listed in the `requirements.txt` file.
-You can install them using pip as described in the "How to Use" section.
+Key dependencies include:

+- Flask
+- Requests
+- Python-dotenv
+- Waitress

 ## 📞 Support